 Some of these scales or modes that students of Music Theory learn and may apply to sacred compositions are as follows.

 Pentatonic Scale: Minor and major pentatonic scales are one of the most ancient scales, and are popular among African, Asian and Celtic sacred music.
-Most of the early Negro Spirituals were written using the pentatonic scale (i.e., Were You There, Amazing Grace, I Want Jesus to Walk with Me).
+Most of the early Negro Spirituals were written using the pentatonic scale (e.g., Were You There, Amazing Grace, I Want Jesus to Walk with Me).

 The Blues Scale: This rich, moving scale with six tones includes a minor third, flat five, and flat seven.
 It is a beloved scale in the Gospel repertoire.